etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 ## Database Setup

-For this tutorial, we'll create a new database named `etendo` on a PostgreSQL server accessible at port `5432`.
+For this tutorial, we will create a new database named `etendo` on a PostgreSQL server accessible at port `5432`.
 If you prefer different settings, modify the values in the `gradle.properties` files accordingly.

 ## Generating Configuration Files